Dav1dde/BraLa/README.md

 ## Features ##

-BraLa is at this state just a minecraft (S)MP viewer, it is able to connect to 1.6.2 servers and display the world.
+BraLa is at this state just a minecraft (S)MP viewer with very basic physics, it is able to connect to 1.6.2 servers and display the world.
-BraLa also doesn't have any kind of physics (to use BraLa you must set the client into creative mod or allow to fly).

 What BraLa *can* do:
 * Connect to 1.6.2 servers